gonzolgarcia/svpluscnv/README.md

 ## An object of class svcnvio from svpluscnv storing svc data from 135 samples
 ```

-## CNV analysys and visualization
+## CNV analysis and visualization

 ### CNV frequency plot

 Visualization of CNV gain/loss frequencies across the genome; aggregates samples for a given genomic window size, which copy number log-ratio differs from 0.
-The thresshold `fc.pct` is represented as percentage (e.g. 0.2 -> 20% fold change compared to the referece).
+The threshold `fc.pct` is represented as percentage (e.g. 0.2 -> 20% fold change compared to the reference).
-If the dataset represents samples with hiperploidy, the plot would be skewed.
-Therefor, the possibility of ploidy correction is included; `svpluscnv` implements the function `med.segmean` that returns per sample median logR (segmean) value, which can be substracted from each sample segment's logR.
-This correction can be called internaly by `cnv.freq` using `ploidy=TRUE` argument.
+If the dataset represents samples with hyperploidy, the plot would be skewed.
+Therefore, the possibility of ploidy correction is included; `svpluscnv` implements the function `med.segmean` that returns per sample median logR (segmean) value, which can be substracted from each sample segment's logR.
+This correction can be called internally by `cnv.freq` using `ploidy=TRUE` argument.

 ```r